radiant-rstats/docker/install/rsm-msba-windows.md

 ## Optional

-To install python3 on Windows using **chocolatey**, open a CMD terminal **as administrator** and copy-and-paste the code below.
+If you did not use the installer above to complete steps 3 and 4 you can install python3 on Windows using **chocolatey**.
+Open a CMD terminal **as administrator** and copy-and-paste the code below.
 Note: You may have to right-click to get a copy-and-paste menu for the terminal

 ```bash
 @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin";